MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/multiplayer/networking/winsock/index.md

 > [!NOTE]
 > This is preliminary documentation.

-Networking through Winsock is a Multiplayer feature in Xbox Live.
+Networking for multiplayer gaming in Xbox Live using WinSock.

 <!-- todo: link to api ref pages containing 'winsock' -->